binki/rimraf-noglob/README.md

 want to be safe, either be certain that you’re using an Operating System that has POSIX-style processes or invoke the function via JavaScript directly.

+# Version

+For simplicity, this package’s MAJOR.MINOR will reflect the MAJOR.MINOR of the version of `rimraf` it depends on and is tested against.
+Please open an issue if a new version is missing or a backport is necessary.